-The piece below is a good reason to have both a SW and LW UV lamp.
-This is an example from the Sterling Hill mine with two veins of sphalerite running through it.
+This shows a good reason to have both a SW and LW UV lamp.
+This is from the Sterling Hill mine with two veins of sphalerite running through it.
 Under SW the sphalerite barely fluoresces and shows up as a dark vein.
 The willemite fluoresces green SW.
 Under LW, the sphalerite jumps out as fluorescing orange veins.
+A rare golden sphalerite with franklinite from the Franklin Mine, Franklin, NJ.
+The sphalerite fluoresces gold with blue highlights LW and pink & blue SW.

-Below are two more beautiful specimens.
-On the left is benitoite from the Benitoite Gem mine, San Benito County, California.
+Benitoite from the Benitoite Gem mine, San Benito County, California.
 Benitoite fluoresces blue SW.
 Benitoite is only found in San Benito County and is, in its best form, a precious gem that can be faceted and worn in a pendant or ring.
-The piece on the right is the source of the metal tungsten and contains scheelite from Hollinger mine, Timmins, Ontario, Canada.
+Scheelite from the Hollinger mine, Timmins, Ontario, Canada.
 Scheelite fluoresces bright pale blue SW.
-During World War II, it was discovered that SW UV would cause scheelite to fluoresce brightly.
-Miners took off for the southwest US and found that many old silver and gold mines contained tons of tungsten bearing stone.
 Connecticut was also a great source for a similar looking scheelite.

 Diopside and phlogopite from Pierrepont, New York.
 Diopside fluoresces bright pale blue SW, phlogopite fluoresces yellow-orange SW.